Polytechnic University of the Philippines Student Council: SAMASA PUP's return to power (2021 - present)

 In September 2021, Miss Trans Global 2021's Duchess Global Albiean Revalde, an engineering student, was elected as the first trans woman president of the PUP SKM; and Sandigan ng Mag-aaral para sa Sambayanan (SAMASA) became the ruling political party of the PUP Student Council once again after five years.

 A day after the International Human Rights Day in 2021, the PUP SKM declared the National Task Force to End Local Communist Armed Conflict (NTF-ELCAC) and Hands Off Our Children Movement (HOOCM) persona non grata in the university after claiming the NTF-ELCAC's "records of baseless red-tagging and HOOCM being an enabler in silencing progressive youths through a facade of psycho-social services."

 In April 2022, the PUP SKM endorsed the presidential bid of Vice President Leni Robredo, vice presidential bid of senator Kiko Pangilinan, senatorial bids of Chel Diokno, Risa Hontiveros, Neri Colmenares, Leila de Lima, Luke Espiritu, Teddy Baguilat, Elmer Labog, Sonny Matula, Alex Lacson, and Carmen Reyes Zubiaga, and congressional bid of Kabataan Partylist.
 It believed that Robredo and Pangilinan were "the best option to prevent a possible resurgence of a Marcos and a Duterte", who they insisted had been historically proven as "murderous, corrupt, and self-serving."
 Both Robredo and Pangilinan would eventually lose the national election to both Bongbong Marcos and Sara Duterte, respectively.

 In October 2022, several student leaders across the universities in the Philippines including the PUP's Sentral na Konseho ng mga Mag-aaral opposed the mandatory Reserve Officers' Training Corps (ROTC) in the schools.
 The incumbent vice president of the student council, Benhur Queqqegan, said "ROTC would only be a financial burden to students and waste taxpayers' money."

+In 2023, Kim Modelo was elected as the 2nd transwoman SKM President unopposed.
+She also became the 1st Transwoman Student Regent of the University.

+Emergence of Independent Slate Coalition

+The Emergence of an Independent Slate Coalition, particularly in Local Student Council, in the previous years has shaken up SAMASA's stay on the pedestal.
+SAMASA has long been the center of Political Dominance within PUP, and with issues surrounding them such as the misuse of funds, allegations of politicking and harassment towards Independent Candidates, and Accountability Concerns, Independent Slates have emerged to oppose the total dominance of SAMASA.
+Student frustrations towards SAMASA resulted in a full-blown Independent Slate Coalition in various Local Student Councils.

+The upcoming 2026 PUP Student Council Elections is the first time Independent Slate Coalition have emerged in its full capacity, challenging SAMASA in PUP Sentral na Konseho ng Mag-aaral, and in Local Student Councils of College of Accountancy and Finance, College of Business Administration, College of Human Kinetics, College of Arts and Letters, College of Education, College of Political Science and Public Administration.